-Valley Metro reports any safety related information to the LRGVDC Board at their regular meetings and will begin including safety performance information.
-In addition, Valley Metro holds regularly scheduled meetings with drivers to ensure that any safety related information is passed along that would affect the execution of the drivers' duties.
-Valley Metro also posts safety related and other pertinent information in a common room for all employees.
+Valley Metro reports any safety related information to the Director and Supervisors LRGVDC Board at their regular meetings and will begin including safety performance information.
+In addition, Valley Metro holds regularly scheduled meetings with drivers to ensure that any safety-related information is passed along that would affect the execution of the drivers' duties.
+Valley Metro also posts safety related and other pertinent information in the common room for all employees.